Battle of Tripoli (2011)

-The rebels codenamed the assault "Operation Mermaid Dawn" (ﻋﻤﻠﻴﺔ ﻓﺠﺮ ﻋﺮﻭﺳﺔ ﺍﻟﺒﺤﺮ ʻamaliyyat fajr ʻarūsat el-baḥr).
+The rebels codenamed the assault "Operation Mermaid Dawn"(ﻋﻤﻠﻴﺔ ﻓﺠﺮ ﻋﺮﻭﺳﺔ ﺍﻟﺒﺤﺮ ʻamaliyyat fajr ʻarūsat el-baḥr).
 Tripoli's nickname is "The Mermaid" (ﻋﺮﻭﺳﺔ ﺍﻟﺒﺤﺮ ʻarūsat el-baḥr) (literally "bride of the sea").

 Background

 Opposition in Tripoli

 Tripoli was the scene of major clashes and a failed uprising in February 2011.
 Protesters filled Green Square (since renamed Martyrs' Square by the former rebels), and set fire to the People's Hall of the General People's Congress.
 Fighting was especially fierce in the city's eastern Tajura district, but loyalist forces were able to crush the uprising, with many casualties on both sides.
 Loyalists shut down the internet thus cutting access to social networks structuring the opposition, while the extensive design of Tripoli did not allow protests to reach critical mass.
 The opposition was largely weakened, with supporters being unable to connect anonymously and fearing repression, so active members set up meetings to restructure the local opposition.
 Several loyalists organizing the crackdown were actually double agents, informing rebels of governmental moves and future arrest attempts.
 Further attempts at protests took place over the next few months with little success.
-Residents stated that a nighttime guerrilla war was taking place in the streets of Tripoli, as armed rebels reportedly started to control many of the smaller streets in rebel-sympathizing districts.
+Residents stated that a nighttime guerrilla war was taking place in the streets of Tripoli, as armed rebels reportedly started to control many of the smaller streets in rebel-sympathising districts.

 Timeline of the battle

 19 August

-The combined assault on Tripoli was reportedly organized by rebels when it became clear that there would be no successful spontaneous uprising in the capital.
+The combined assault on Tripoli was reportedly organised by rebels when it became clear that there would be no successful spontaneous uprising in the capital.
 According to rebel sources, weapons were smuggled by tugboat into Tripoli during the evening.